smartcontractkit/documentation/docs/chainlink-keepers/keepers-release-notes.md

 - **Off-chain compute improvements**: The off-chain compute sequence is improved for higher-fidelity representation of the gas and logic before transactions are submitted on-chain.
 This helps to reduce reverts and reduce fees.

-- **Minimum spend requirement**: As part of the mission to continuously enhance the security of the Chainlink Network for all participants, each registered Upkeep will have a minimum spend requirement of 0.1 LINK to discourage network spam. **Note**: an *Upkeep* is the automation job itself--it is not a transaction.
-Each Upkeep can have thousands of transactions.
-If an Upkeep has not spent more than 0.1 LINK on transactions at the time of cancellation, then 0.1 LINK will be retained for the network.
-If more than 0.1 LINK has been spent by an Upkeep, the full remaining balance of the Upkeep will be withdrawable when the Upkeep is canceled.
+- **Minimum spend requirement**: As part of the mission to continuously enhance the security of the Chainlink Network for all participants, each registered upkeep will have a minimum spend requirement of 0.1 LINK to discourage network spam.
+Note that an *upkeep* is the automation job itself.
+It is not a transaction.
+Each upkeep can have thousands of transactions.
+If an upkeep has not spent more than 0.1 LINK on transactions at the time of cancellation, then 0.1 LINK will be retained for the network.
+If more than 0.1 LINK has been spent by an upkeep, the full remaining balance of the upkeep will be withdrawable when the upkeep is canceled.

 ### Manually migrating upkeeps from v1.1 to v1.2